What are the relevant government entities relating to immigration in your jurisdiction?

 Under section 131 of the Immigration and Refugee Protection Act, it is illegal for any person to contravene section 124 by knowingly employing a foreign national in a position while not authorized.
 This means that the employer is responsible for the actions of its employees.
 If another person in the organization instructs another person to work in Canada while not specifically authorized, that individual may be personally liable to the same penalties.

-Are there any quota and / or labour market testing requirements in your jurisdiction and if so, what do they involve?
+Are there labour market testing requirements in your jurisdiction and if so, what do they involve?

-Unless a foreign national is eligible and qualifies for a temporary work permit under the International Mobility Program (IMP), Canadian employers that want to employ a foreign worker must apply for and obtain a Labour Market Impact Assessment (LMIA) from Employment Social Development Canada (ESDC) before the foreign national can apply for a work permit from Immigration Refugees and Citizenship Canada (IRCC).
+Unless a foreign national is eligible and qualifies for a temporary work permit under the International Mobility Program (IMP) or other work permit types exempt from labour market testing, Canadian employers that want to employ a foreign worker must apply for and obtain a Labour Market Impact Assessment (LMIA) from Employment Social Development Canada (ESDC) before the foreign national can apply for a work permit from Immigration Refugees and Citizenship Canada (IRCC).

 Unless exempt, ESDC considers a myriad of factors when assessing the employment offer, including an employer’s efforts to hire Canadians or permanent residents for the position.
 The onus lies on the employer to establish that there were no qualified and suitable Canadians for the role, or that Canadian applicants could not be trained for the position in the short term.